 According to Prof. Daniel Segal, one of the researchers who partook in this study, this means that in his view combining mannitol with other medical treatments for Parkinson’s disease could make a major breakthrough in combating the disease.
 He believes that these other medications which until now were ineffective may be able to capitalize on the fact that mannitol has the ability to break through the barrier into the brain.

 Today, as many as one million Americans suffer from Parkinson’s disease, with 60,000 being diagnosed each year.
 Worldwide, between seven to ten million people have this particular disease.
 In the United States alone, the cost of Parkinson’s disease, including treatment, social security payments, and lost income from the inability to work, amounts to $25 billion per year, while each individual with Parkinson’s disease usually spends on average $2500 per year, while therapeutic surgery can cost $100,000 per patient.
 If Israeli innovation were to succeed to cure Parkinson’s disease or at least to lesson the horrible effects of the disease, it would be a major service to humanity.

-Tags: israel, Israel medicine, Israel science discoveries, israeli medical discoveries, Israeli medical innovation, israeli medical inventions, israeli parkinson's research, mannitol, parkinson, Parkinson's disease, tel aviv, Tel Aviv University, treatment in Israel, treatments for Parkinson's disease
+Tags: israel, Israel medicine, Israel science discoveries, israeli medical discoveries, Israeli medical innovation, israeli medical inventions, israeli parkinson's research, mannitol, new treatment for parkinson, new treatment for parkinson’s disease, parkinson, parkinson disease treatment, Parkinson's disease, tel aviv, Tel Aviv University, treatment for parkinson disease, treatment in Israel, treatment of parkinson disease, treatment of parkinsonism, treatments for Parkinson's disease, what is parkinson disease